gsage/engine/README.md

 * implementation agnostic events for Mouse and Keyboard.
 * executable fully configurable via json configuration file.
 * logging.
-* has built in lua script component and system.
 * dynamic plugin loader.
 * delegates, with support of event propagation to lua.
+* some generic systems bundled into the core (script, movement).

 You can read more documentation on [http://engine.readthedocs.io/](http://engine.readthedocs.io/).

-This engine supports three OS systems at the moment:
+This engine supports three OS at the moment:
-* Windows, Visual Studio 2015 and later.
+* Windows, Visual Studio 2017 and later.
-* OSX, ci is using Xcode 7.3.
+* OSX, ci is using Xcode 9.1.
-* Linux, ci is using Ubuntu 14.04 with GCC 4.9.
+* Linux, ci is using Ubuntu 16.04 with GCC 5.4.

 There are plans to support iOS and Android.